-Dryer ventilation systems should only terminate to the home’s exterior and have a proper dampered exterior cover to help prevent water, birds, insects, etc. from entering the duct.
-The exterior cover should not have a screen since it will cause lint build up and block the vent over time.
+Dryer ventilation systems should only terminate to the home’s exterior and have a proper dampered or louvered exterior cover to help prevent water, birds, insects, cold air, etc. from entering the duct.
+The exterior cover should not have a screen installed since it will cause lint build up and block the vent over time.
 Venting a clothes dryer into a garage, basement, attic, or anywhere else inside the home can lead to excessively high humidity levels, mold, as well as an increased fire risk.
-Also, a clothes dryer ventilation line should terminate to an area of the home’s exterior where it can not be blocked by vegetation, snow, dirt, etc. and be at least 3 feet from doors and windows.
-The vent also should not terminate near an air conditioning compressor as the dryer lint can accumulate on the A/C compressor which can prevent proper operation of the A/C system.
+Also, a clothes dryer ventilation line should terminate to an area of the home’s exterior where it can not be blocked by vegetation, snow, mulch, dirt, etc. and be at least 3 feet from doors and windows.
+Dryer vents should also not discharge into a covered basement window well.
+Clothes dryer vents should not terminate near an air conditioning or heat pump exterior unit as the dryer lint can accumulate on the unit's fins which can prevent proper operation of the heating/cooling system.
 If your area receives a high amount of snow, also ensure that the dryer vent termination point is kept free of snow, otherwise, the risk of fire or carbon monoxide accumulation is increased.

 Screens should not be used as they catch lint and will block the dryer vent.

 The dryer vent's exterior termination should have only a louvered or dampered cover.